Jiggins/mu-cs401-f2015/lecture-11.md

 ##### [k-means Algorithm](https://en.wikipedia.org/wiki/K-means_clustering)

-Using this algorithm we associate the value of every new sample with the value of the cluster centre closest to it.
+Using this algorithm, we associate the value of every new sample with the value of the cluster centre closest to it.

  loop:
 > read in x<sup>t</sup>